IntersectMBO/ouroboros-consensus/docs/ChainOrderTransitivity.md

 This means _swapping_ the order of the opcert number and the VRF tiebreaker also satisfies the requirements of the opcert number mechanism as just described (again, this _was_ the original implementation before [ouroboros-network#2348](https://github.com/IntersectMBO/ouroboros-network/pull/2348)).

 Note that there is a difference: With the current chain order, a block `B` with a higher opcert number will be preferred over an attacker's block `B'` with the same block number even if it is in a different slot, as opposed to a random tiebreak using the VRF when using the proposed order with these two tiebreakers swapped to restore transitivity.
-However, this difference is irrelevant since the scenario implies that one party can just forge in the larger of the two slots on top of the other block, superseding the tiebreaker due to having a longer chain.
+However, this difference is irrelevant since the scenario implies that one party can just mint in the larger of the two slots on top of the other block, superseding the tiebreaker due to having a longer chain.

 Remarks:
  - Given that the VRF also has all the nice properties (in particular [collision resistance][vrf-rfc-collision]) of a cryptographic hash, we could also elide the check that the issuers are the same.